-Committee under Rule 2-7-5d, the appellant or the Regatta involved may make an appeal to the Council of British Rowing.
+Following a disciplinary appeal hearing by the National Competition Committee or direct disciplinary action by the Chairman of the National Competition Committee under Rule 2-7-5d, the appellant or the Regatta involved may make an appeal to the Council of British Rowing.

 The hearing shall be at a place and time decided by the Chairman of the Executive.
-The hearing shall
+The hearing shall be informal and the parties shall represent themselves.